minetest-mods/radiant_damage/README.md

 ```
 {
 	interval = 1, -- number of seconds between each damage check.
 Defaults to 1 when undefined.
 	range = 3, -- range of the damage.
-Can be omitted if inverse_square_falloff is true, in that case it defaults to the range at which 1 point of damage is done by the most damaging emitter node type.
+Can be omitted if inverse_square_falloff is true,
+		-- in that case it defaults to the range at which 0.125 points of damage is done
+		-- by the most damaging emitter node type.
 	emitted_by = {}, -- nodes that emit this damage.
-At least one emission node type and damage value pair is required.
+At least one emission node type
+		-- and damage value pair is required.
-	attenuated_by = {} -- This allows certain intervening node types to modify the damage that radiates through it.
+	attenuated_by = {} -- This allows certain intervening node types to modify the damage
+		-- that radiates through it.
 This parameter is optional.
-Note: Only works in Minetest version 0.5 and above.
+		-- Note: Only works in Minetest version 0.5 and above.
-	default_attenuation = 1, -- the amount the damage is multiplied by when passing through any other non-air nodes.
+	default_attenuation = 1, -- the amount the damage is multiplied by when passing
+		-- through any other non-air nodes.
 Defaults to 0 when undefined.
+Note that
-Note that in versions before Minetest 0.5 any value other than 1 will result in total occlusion (ie, any non-air node will block all damage)
+		-- in versions before Minetest 0.5 any value other than 1 will result in total
+		-- occlusion (ie, any non-air node will block all damage)
-	inverse_square_falloff = true, -- if true, damage falls off with the inverse square of the distance.
+	inverse_square_falloff = true, -- if true, damage falls off with the inverse square
+		-- of the distance.
 If false, damage is constant within the range.
+Defaults to
-Defaults to true when undefined.
+		-- true when undefined.
 	above_only = false, -- if true, damage only propagates directly upward.
+Useful for
-Useful for when you want to damage players only when they stand on the node.
-Defaults to false when undefined.
+		-- when you want to damage players only when they stand on the node.
+		-- Defaults to false when undefined.
 }
 ```